sewedur/AmosResume.io/Readme.txt

 # MyResume Personal Portfolio Website

 **MyResume** is a personal portfolio website template designed to offer a professional and clean platform to showcase an individual's skills, educational background, work experience, projects, and other relevant details.
-This template is built using the Bootstrap framework, making it fully responsive and suitable for all device sizes.

 **** site is live at https://kushalu.ca/

 ## Features